-- The Society of Chest Pain Centers has accredited Northwestern Medicine Central DuPage Hospital as a Chest Pain Center with percutaneous coronary intervention (PCI) due to the hospital’s expertise in handling a cardiac emergency.
+- The Society of Cardiovascular Patient Care has accredited Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital as Chest Pain Centers with Percutaneous Coronary Intervention, reflecting the hospitals’ expertise in handling cardiac emergencies.

 - The Heart Surgery team has achieved a three-star rating – the highest possible rating and the acknowledged gold standard for thoracic surgery – from the Society of Thoracic Surgery (STS).